 As a Test Administrator, you must annually complete the applicable MTAS Test Administrator training course prior to administering the MTAS.
-The courses are accessed through the Training Management System (TMS) on PearsonAccess Next (http://minnesota.pearsonaccessnext.com) under Resources & Training > Training.
+Test Administrators only need to complete one of these courses.
+The courses are accessed through the Learning Management System (LMS) on PearsonAccess Next under Resources & Training > Training.

-- If this is your first or second year administering the MTAS, you must complete the MTAS New Test Administrator 1-2 years course, which contains three trainings: Test Security Training, MTAS Administration Overview, and MTAS Administration and Scoring Practice. - If this is your third year or beyond administering the MTAS, you must complete the MTAS Experienced Test Administrator 3 or more years course, which contains two trainings: Test Security Training and MTAS Administration and Scoring Practice.
+- If this is your first or second year administering the MTAS, you must complete the New MTAS Test Administrator - 1-2 years learning path, which contains three required courses: Test Security Training, MTAS Administration Overview, and MTAS Administration and Scoring Practice. - If this is your third year or beyond administering the MTAS, you must complete the Experienced MTAS Test Administrator - 3 or more years learning path, which contains two required courses: Test Security Training and MTAS Administration and Scoring Practice.

+Note: Learning paths also contain optional trainings.
+These trainings do not need to be completed in order to complete the learning path.
 The District or School Assessment Coordinator will provide information on any other trainings or resources required by the district, including information on district policies and procedures for testing.